-For details on how to make a complaint around medical issues in school please follow our school complaints procedure available from the school website.
+For details on how to make a complaint around medical issues in school please follow our school complaints procedure available from the school office or the school website.

-Home to school transport
+Home to School Transport

 Parents are responsible for informing SEN transport or Integrated Passenger transport if their child has a medical need that they may require assistance with during the journey to and from school.